-All questions must be in writing and directed to the procurement officer.
+Questions must be submitted in writing and directed to the procurement officer.
 The interested party must confirm telephone conversations in writing.
+Questions must be received no later than 12 noon on August 15, 2019.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
-These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.
+All questions are requested in writing to the below: